Siteseen Logo

 John Adams

-Definition of 1801 Judiciary Act: Midnight Judges
+Definition and Summary of the 1801 Judiciary Act

-Definition: The 1801 Judiciary Act (Midnight Judges Act) was "An Act to provide for the more convenient organization of the Courts of the United States".
-John Adams, leader of the
+Summary and definition: The 1801 Judiciary Act (Midnight Judges Act) was "An Act to provide for the more convenient organization of the Courts of the United States".

-Federalists, signed the act into law on February 13, 1801, less than 3 weeks before the end of his presidency and the start of the Jefferson presidency.
+John Adams, leader of the Federalists, signed the act into law on February 13, 1801, less than 3 weeks before the end of his presidency and the start of the Jefferson presidency.

 Repeal of the 1801 Judiciary Act: Midnight Judges